Updated May 13, 2020

-Shopping for an automobile can be an exciting yet harrowing experience.
-It’s fun to drive off the lot with a new car, but the amount of money you need can be scary.
+Shopping for an automobile can be an exciting yet exhausing experience.
+It’s fun to drive off the lot with a new car, but the preparation beforehand can be stressful.

-If you’re buying a used car, you will almost always be better off lining up your own financing instead of relying on a dealership.
+Regardless if you're buying a new or used car, you will almost always be better off lining up your own financing instead of relying on a dealership.
 Here are four reasons to apply for an auto loan before you shop for a new ride.

 1. Shop around for a loan with the best rate & terms

-If you apply for auto financing once you’ve selected a car at a dealership, you’re stuck picking from the lenders and loans the dealership offers.
+If you apply for auto financing once you’ve selected a car, you’re stuck picking from the lenders and loans the car dealer offers.
 This often means choosing from a handful of lenders at most, and it could mean not having access to loans with the best rates and terms.

 By shopping for an auto loan early, however, you can compare loans from several lenders to ensure you get the best deal.
 To save time and effort, you could shop for an auto loan on a website that offers multiple quotes and several offers in one place.
-With that information in front of you, you can compare loans in terms of their annual percentage rate, any fees they charge, your monthly payment and your repayment timeline.
+While shopping for the best loan, compare the annual percentage rates, fees, monthly payments and repayment timelines.

 Read more about the pros and cons of dealer financing.